PoCInnovation/Workshops/software/19.Socket.io/README.md

 #### Resources :

-## Step - Manage Message
+## Step 10 - Manage Message

-The final touch is to add the name of each user before the message sent.
+The final touch is to add the name of each user before the message is sent.

-In your chat.ts add the name of your client before the message.
+In `chat.ts`, add the name of the client before the message.
-* Change the value of your display when you add the content of your input to your div.
+- Change the value of the display when you add the content of the input into your div.

-Example: `name: message`.
+:bulb: **Example**: `name: message`.

-If you send messages on your HTML page you must have the user's name before the message.
+If you send messages on your HTML page you should see the username before the message.

-Congratulation you have a chat online !
+Congratulation you have an online chat !

 ## Bonus